 Tampa Bay Regional Water Supply and Drought Update

-Drinking water supplies are currently sufficient to serve the region; however, surface water levels remain critically exhausted.
 Water levels in the Alafia River and Tampa Bypass Canal remain well below permit threshold limits, meaning that there is no river water available to be captured and used by Tampa Bay Water.
 The regional surface water system will be offline until the summer rainy season.
-The Tampa Bay Seawater Desalination Plant is producing 20 million gallons per day and will continue to during the dry season.
+The Tampa Bay Seawater Desalination Plant continues to produce up to 20 million gallons per day during the dry season.

-- Rainfall totals in March averaged about 1.4 inches, which is about 2.43 inches below normal.
-Heaviest rainfall occurred from northwest to central Hillsborough County with amounts generally between 2.5 and 3.5 inches of rain.
-Western and central Pasco County received less than 1 inch.
+- Rainfall totals in February averaged about 1.4 inches, which is about 1.7 inches below normal.
+Heaviest rainfall amounts occurred throughout central and western Pasco County with generally between 1.5 and 2 inches of rain.
+Eastern Hillsborough County received the least rainfall with generally less than 1 inch occurring.

-- Hillsborough River flow was 24 percent of the mean monthly flow for March, while the Alafia River flow was 20 percent of normal.
+- Hillsborough River flow was 36 percent of the mean monthly flow for February, while the Alafia River flow was less 25 percent of normal.

-- Regional water supply demands averaged about 230 million gallons per day, about the same as February 2013 demand.
+- Regional water supply demands averaged about 230 million gallons per day, about 4 mgd higher than January 2013 demand.

-Rainfall totals have been below normal since October 2012 and are predicted to continue this trend throughout the remainder of the spring dry season, although rain events in April appear promising.
-Weather conditions are expected to be dry and warm through the beginning of the rainy season in June.
+Rainfall totals have been below normal since October 2012 and are predicted to continue this trend throughout the spring dry season.
+Weather conditions are expected to be dry and warm for the next 30-60 days.
 In order to alleviate the current low levels of surface water and to provide flows for treatment, consistent and above normal rainfall is needed throughout the spring dry season, which is not anticipated.